bbeni/sphugo/README.md

 go run ./examples/tree-partition/
 ```

 The function Partition() partitions an array of type Particle based on their 2d position.
 They are compared to a pivot value called middle in a "bubble sort like" manner in a specified axis that can either be "Vertical" or "Horizontal".
-The tests should cover most edge cases.
-Returns two partitioned slices a, b (just indices of array in Go).
+Returns two partitioned slices a, b.
+The tests should cover most edge cases (run ```go test -v ./tg```).

 The function Treebuild() recurses and partitions an array of N_PARTICLES length int Cells that have maximally MAX_PARTICLES_PER_CELL particles.
 The SPLIT_FRACTION determines the fraction of space in the specific direction for left/total or top/total.